warunsinx/durin-L2-sub-ens/README.md

 ## 1. Deploy Instance of Registry Factory

-[Durin.dev]("Durin.dev") provides an a GUI to do this for you or you can call the [contract directly](https://basescan.org/address/0x903492091bc5b90f1cbd924089bcfd309b2c4ea7#writeContract).
+Durin.dev (coming soon) provides an a GUI to do this for you or you can call the [contract directly](https://basescan.org/address/0x903492091bc5b90f1cbd924089bcfd309b2c4ea7#writeContract).

 ## 2. Deploy Registrar (This is meant to be customized)